p-vel/NG_project/README.md

 and `algo` is the algorithm illustrated by the animation:
  * `0` Graham Scan
  * `1` Chan's algorithm

+To **benchmark** our three algorithms with the Akl-Toussaint heuristic, please enter

+`myexec nPoints`

+with `nPoints` being an integer value egals to the size of a random set that will be convexhullised by our algorithms.
+The result of the benchmark will be displayed on the console.

+If you simply wants to play with our **sandbox**, please enter

+`myexec`

 A more complete documentation for each algorithm is available in [doc/fullReadMe.md](doc/fullReadMe.md).